 Assure that departments appropriately followed the procedures specified in collegial review documents.

-Develop written procedures to guide the review of candidate folders anvoting.
+Develop written procedures to guide the review of candidate dossiers and voting.

 Provide each candidate with a written description of all the reappointment, tenure, promotion, and post-tenure review actions taken by the committee.